ParticleOS: Systemd's Very Own Linux Distro in Making

 With this approach, those who opt-in receive broader media support, while remaining optional for those who do not want to install it.

-We'll wrap this up with a few other expected changes:
+We'll wrap this up with a few other changes:

 Currently, only daily builds of Ubuntu 25.04 are available on the official website.
 You can download it to see how things are progressing with this release, but don't rely on it for production/general use, as you will most likely face instability and things breaking.

 For those who can wait, the final release date for Ubuntu 25.04 is on April 17, 2025.
-You can refer to the release schedule for staying updated.
+You can refer to the release schedule for staying up to date.

 π¬ Are you excited to install Ubuntu 25.04 on your computer?
 Let me know below!